Grow Your Accounting Business Online With WordPress

 Challenges Accountants Face Online

-Accounting businesses today must work harder than ever before to remain competitive.
-Not only do they have to become more involved in the communities and industries they serve, they must also maintain a strong web presence.
-This includes having an effective website and figuring out better ways to grow your business services online.
+Today, more than ever, certified public accountants must work hard and find smarter ways to stand out from the crowd, source new clients, and keep their current business.
+Not only do they have to actively participate in the communities and industries their business serves, they must also develop and maintain a strong web presence.
+This includes having a website and learning how to better market your business services online.

-This means that your site not only has to look professional, your web pages have to be fast-loading, and your site has to be easy to navigate, but even more importantly, the needs of the website may change in time and some aspects may need to be updated frequently.
-This requires a well-developed web and content management strategy.
+This means that your website not only has to look great, your web pages have to load fast, and your website layout has to be easy to navigate, but even more importantly, your site’s needs will change in time and sections will need to be updated often.
+This requires a well-planned website and content management strategy in place.

-Another challenge that CPAs (and most businesses) face, is that your site has an average of 30 seconds to provide visitors with what they are looking for or they will go away.
+One other challenge that accounting businesses (and most other businesses) face online, is that your site has an average of thirty seconds to provide users with what they are searching for or they will find what they are looking for elsewhere.

 “Websites have evolved into central information hubs where service information is still present but enhanced with web portals, hyperlinks to state and federal sites, and a variety of free tools.”